UAE welcomes Qatari decision to amend anti-terrorism laws

 Last week, Qatar signed an accord with the United States on working together to fight terrorism financing.
 Details have not been released but sources said it provides for the United States to post officials at Qatar's state prosecutor's office.

-Reporting By Aziz El Yaakoubi; Editing by Robin Pomeroy
+Reporting by Aziz El Yaakoubi; Editing by Robin Pomeroy